 Blackpool Council's bus service improvement plan [PDF 798KB]

 A real time information (RTI) screen has been installed in the former Blackpool Transport Services shop on Market Street, Blackpool, providing information for transport hub located services.
+It is intended that new screens will be installed in shelters over 2026, funded from Government Bus Grant.

 If travelling into Blackpool, the PlusBus system offers seamless interchange between rail and bus/tram services.
 Ask for the Plus Bus add on when you purchase your train ticket, or take up the prompt if buying on line or via an operator's app.
 For Blackpool visitors, this offer is for both bus and tram.
 The tramway now comes to the railway station's door.